sunyhydralab/QView3D/middleware/README.md

 # QView3D Middleware

-API gateway middleware for intelligent routing between Python and JavaScript backends.
+API gateway middleware for routing between Python and JavaScript backends.

 ## Overview

-The middleware acts as a transparent proxy that routes requests to the appropriate backend based on the configured mode:
+The middleware acts as a transparent proxy that routes requests to the selected backend based on the configured mode:

 - **Python Mode**: All requests go to Python backend (default)
 - **JavaScript Mode**: All requests go to JavaScript backend
-- **Hybrid Mode**: Intelligent routing based on request path and backend capabilities

 ## Architecture